5 February 2021

 It’s no secret that the cut flower industry isn’t too kind on the environment.
 From Holland to Italy, to Israel to Kenya, flowers are grown and imported all over the world, just like a lot of our food.
 This is why we make such an effort to reduce our environmental impact where we can at Petalon.

 In order for us to offer bouquets all-year round, in the quantities that we need, we have to import flowers from places where they grow through winter in heated glasshouses or warmer climates.
-We work hard to reduce our impact on the planet in all other parts of our business; our packaging is all recyclable or biodegradable, we donate 5% of our profits to bee conservation and plant a tree for every 100 bouquets we send, we use a carbon-neutral delivery service, the farm buildings are powered by solar, our vehicles all run on vegetable oil diesel and we now grow a selection of our own flowers.
+We work hard to reduce our impact on the planet in all other parts of our business; our packaging is all home-compostable, we donate all of our profits to UK conservation projects, we use a carbon-neutral delivery service, the farm buildings are powered by solar, our vehicles all run on vegetable oil diesel and we use homegrown flowers whenever possible.

 When we moved our family to Cornwall in May 2020, the additional space meant we were presented with the opportunity to start growing, so we could supplement our bouquets with flowers that weren’t imported, but grown on our own doorstep.
 This was not only an exciting adventure for us, having never grown our own flowers before, but it was something else we could do towards our efforts for reducing our impact on the environment.